simonberton/symfony4sonata/README.md

 Take a look at the App\Controller\Rest to see the ProductController.

 To extend functionality, create your entity.

-Make your NewEntityController extend the BaseRestController, and copy the logic from the ProductController into your controler.
+Make your NewEntityController extend the App\Controller\Rest\BaseRestController, and copy the logic from the ProductController into your controler.

 You will also need to make a Repository for that new entity.
+Extend the App\Repository\ObjectRepository.
 Follow same logic like you did with the Controller, but this time with the Repository.

 Finally, you will have to make a Form for your object to validate the CRUD functions.
 Example also on the App\Form.

+You can find the Doc under the /admin/doc

 4 - Enjoy.